David Allen (boxer): Allen vs. Browne

 The biggest win of Allen's career came in a third-round knockout of former WBA (Regular) champion Lucas Browne in April 2019.

 Allen vs. Price

 Allen next fought David Price in July 2019, retiring in the tenth-round to suffer his fifth career loss.

-Allen vs. Darch

 He rebounded from the loss with a third-round knockout victory over Dorian Darch on 8 February 2020 in Sheffield.